seqwellBioinfo/lima_demux_bbduk/README.md

 ## How to run the pipeline:
-Download the code and put the files in your working directory like this tree structure.
+Download the code files and put the files in your working directory like this tree structure.
 Use `chmod +x bin/*` to make create_bbduk_summary.R executable.

 ```
 $ tree